Team من نحن

 Nicholas Hamilton, MIA, Co-Director

-Nicholas Hamilton is an architectural and urban designer for Davis Brody Bond Architects and Planners has worked in design of projects both nationally and internationally.
+Nicholas Hamilton is an urban policy researcher at Columbia University and has worked prior as an architectural and urban designer for Davis Brody Bond Architects and Planners around the globe.
 Hamilton is an alumnus of Columbia’s School of International and Public Affairs (SIPA).
 While at SIPA, along with fellow classmates and colleagues in Cairo, he formed Cairo from Below.
 Also while at SIPA, he worked at the Earth Institute’s Center for Sustainable Urban Development on the Sustainable Smart Cities Project.
 Previously, Hamilton received his degree in architecture from the University of California, Berkeley.
 While there, he was the president of the board of directors of a large low-cost student housing association.
 Hamilton’s interests lie in sustainable urban development and international urban development policy.

 Ahmad Borham, MS Architecture, Co-Director